-\begin{description} \item[Accuracy:] Each model output was compared against reference answers.
-Binary correctness was determined using an evaluator LLM instructed to score responses based on semantic equivalence rather than surface form similarity. \item[Cost:] Total token consumption was recorded for each configuration, including all agent outputs and aggregator reasoning steps.
-This metric reflects both computational expense and latency implications, critical for assessing real-world deployment tradeoffs. \end{description}
+\begin{description} \item[Accuracy:] Outputs were compared against reference answers using an evaluator LLM scoring on semantic equivalence rather than surface form. \item[Cost:] Total token consumption was recorded for each configuration, including all sampled outputs and aggregator reasoning, to capture the compute overhead of self-consistency at each sampling scale. \end{description}